saltstack/salt/doc/topics/packaging/testing.rst

 In order to run the package tests, the `relenv <https://github.com/saltstack/relative-environment-for-python>`_ onedir and built pacakges need to be placed in the correct locations.

-All salt packages for the wanted testing version must be placed in ``<repo-root>/pkg/artifacts``, and the onedir must be located at ``<repo-root>/artifacts/salt``.
+All salt packages for the wanted testing version must be placed in ``<repo-root>/pkg/artifacts/``, and the onedir must be located under ``<repo-root>/artifacts/``.
 Additionally, to ensure complete parity with Salt's CI/CD suite, the ``nox`` virtual environment can be placed at ``<repo-root>/.nox/test-pkgs-onedir`` The following are a few ways this can be accomplished easily.

 Using ``tools``
 ---------------
-There is preliminary support for setting up the package test suite in the ``tools`` command suite that is located under ``<repo-root>/tools/testsuite``.
+There is preliminary support for setting up the package test suite in the ``tools`` command suite that is located under ``<repo-root>/tools/testsuite/``.
 This does require the Github CLI tool ``gh`` to be properly configured for interaction with the salt repo.

 #.
 Install the dependencies